kerondwarf55/notes/README.md

 # 2023-12-20
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 It reminds us that optimizing code before it's necessary can lead to unnecessary complexity, bugs, and wasted time.
 It's better to write clear, simple code first and optimize only when needed.

+# 2023-12-21
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Write clear, concise, and readable code that others can easily understand and maintain.
+Remember, code is read far more often than it is written.
+Opt for simplicity and elegance over complexity and unnecessary cleverness."

+This reminder emphasizes the importance of writing clean and straightforward code rather than overly complicated and difficult-to-read programs.
+It highlights that good programming isn't just about making the computer understand the instructions but also about making it easy for other developers to work with your code in the future.
+Ultimately, simplicity in coding leads to more robust, maintainable, and scalable software systems.